Here is a step-by-step guide to doing team building yoga.

 Yoga tends to be more popular with women than with men, but all genders benefit from the practice.
-You can (and should!) invite all of your colleagues to team yoga sessions, too.
+You can, and should, invite all of your colleagues to team yoga sessions, too.

 Yoga takes focus.
 Though teammates may not talk to each other much during the exercises, there is something profoundly uniting about all participants breathing in unison.
 You can also supplement your activity with conversation at the beginning and end of class.
 Perhaps you encourage your team to share gratitude or stress-management tips.
-You can do icebreakers too.

 Basic yoga terms to know